 After a sauté of the red onions in apple cider vinegar, the figs and other ingredients were added and adjusted to taste.
 It kept building and the red pepper flakes addition is great.
 A tad bit of heat to counter the sweet and savoriness.

 Puff pastry is a great go to for any appetizer and this is no different.
 Thawed out and spread with the cooled bacon jam, this gets topped with shredded sharp cheddar cheese and rolled up spiral style.
 A pop in the refrigerator to firm up for 10 minutes and then I used a serrated knife to slice.

 I could have just cut them and made spiral puff pastry bites, and so could you at this point, but I tried another route by dropping them in muffin pan and they held their shape better.

 Truth be told I made them both ways.
 We had friends over one Friday and I taste tested the spiral version on everyone and then made them again in the muffin pan.
 I like how compact they are in this version, but you can be the judge.

 Either way these are cheesy, packed with bacon, sweet figs and offset by tart apple cider and the coffee (I used a double shot of espresso) gave it all that umami flavor to bring it together and become these incredible Cheddar Bacon Jam Puff Pastry Bites.

-I’ve made bacon jam before, like in my older recipe for Bacon Jam and Fontina Loaded Turkey and Rice Meatloaf, but this version is just incredible.
+I’ve made bacon jam before, but this version is just incredible.
 If you don’t have fresh figs, dried can be soaked in hot water to reconstitute a bit and used instead.

 These are a fantastic appetizer and a great idea to add to your list for the upcoming holidays to serve.
 If you like this kind of appetizer, check out my Maple Pancetta Cheddar Cheese Tart, too.
 Enjoy!